Thursday, 2 July 2009

 Map 48 of the TOP 100 blue series (now superseded)

-We saw the village across a hayfield as we approached, compact, dark-roofed and promising of refreshment.
+We saw the village of Varetz across a hayfield as we approached, compact, dark-roofed and promising of refreshment.

 The promise was richly fulfilled when we got there – along the main street were a few shops, a gîte, a restaurant or two and a couple of bars.
 We had been walking for an hour and a half and were ready for our second breakfast.